-Today, I’m going to focus specifically on vintage fabrics and bed linens.
-Below are more than 15 inspirational ideas for re-purposing these treasures, plus ways to score your own!
+Today, I’m going to focus specifically on vintage bedding.
+Below are more than 15 inspirational ideas for repurposing these treasures, plus ways to score your own fabulous vintage floral sheets.

 Pennants and Bunting – Years ago I bought a beautiful bunting made from vintage sheets.
-Not only does this come out to decorate every birthday party for both girls, but it hangs on the wall of my daughter’s bedroom every other day of the year.
-Beautiful, functional and timeless investment!
+Not only does this come out to decorate every birthday party for both of my girls, but it hangs on the wall of my daughter’s bedroom every other day of the year.

 Clothing – I’m so charmed by these beautiful clothes made from vintage sheets and fabrics.
 How gorgeous are these tea-length bridesmaids dresses?!